Krishna-Koustub/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-still few are underneath keyboard coming soon 🎉🎉 you can direly use the refined data and i think my code itself explains the most 🤷‍♀️
+still few are underneath keyboard coming soon 🎉🎉 you can directly use the refined data and i think my code itself explains the most 🤷‍♀️